natalyaalansi/natalyaalansi/README.md

 ## Welcome to my GitHub page! 👋

 ## About Me
-ISTQB Certied Full Stack QA Engineer with over 4 years of hands-on experience in manual testing of web and mobile apps for fintech, biotech and telecom companies.
+ISTQB Certified Full Stack QA Engineer with over 4 years of hands-on experience in manual testing of web and mobile apps for fintech, biotech and telecom companies.
 Led a team of 7 testers for one year.
 Expanding skills in automation testing for UI and API using
 Java (Gradle, Selenide, JUnit5) and performance testing with JMeter5.

 **Technical Skills**